 A 5% increase in each of these by applying various strategies would lead to a big increase in net profit too.
 Far more than 50% – without a 50% increase in turnover (and employees).

-Here’s a screenshot of the Business Profit Calculator, showing revenue and net profit figures before and after a 5% increase…
+Here’s a screenshot of a Business Profit Calculator given to clients, showing interesting Revenue and Net Profit changes to figures before and after a 5% increase…

 It’s showing an enormous net profit increase, and that level of result is actually achieved more regularly than you would believe with our clients.